Martiusweb/homefront/content/pages/code.rst

 -------

 `Festune <https://github.com/Martiusweb/festune>`_ is a collection of scripts I use to manage my spotify playlists.
-I allows me to find duplicates between playlists, and generate others automatically.
+It allows me to find duplicates between playlists, and generate others automatically.

 I consider this project as a pet project.
 It's open-source so anyone can look